MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

    [in] ICoreWebView2SaveAsUIShowingEventArgs* args);
 }

-/// The event args for `SaveAsUIShowing` event [uuid(80101027-b8c3-49a1-a052-9ea4bd63ba47), object, pointer_default(unique)] interface ICoreWebView2SaveAsUIShowingEventArgs : IUnknown {
+/// The event args for `SaveAsUIShowing` event.
+[uuid(80101027-b8c3-49a1-a052-9ea4bd63ba47), object, pointer_default(unique)]
+interface ICoreWebView2SaveAsUIShowingEventArgs : IUnknown {
-  /// Get the Mime type of content to be saved [propget] HRESULT ContentMimeType([out, retval] LPWSTR* value);
+  /// Get the Mime type of content to be saved.
+  [propget] HRESULT ContentMimeType([out, retval] LPWSTR* value);

   /// You can set this to TRUE to cancel the Save As.
 Then the download won't start.
-  /// A programmatic call will return COREWEBVIEW2_SAVE_AS_CANCELLED as well.
+  /// A programmatic call will return COREWEBVIEW2_SAVE_AS_UI_RESULT_CANCELLED as well.
   ///
   /// The default value is FALSE.
   ///
-  /// Set the `Cancel` for save as
+  /// Set the `Cancel` for save as.
   [propput] HRESULT Cancel ([in] BOOL value);

-  /// Get the `Cancel` for save as
+  /// Get the `Cancel` for save as.
   [propget] HRESULT Cancel ([out, retval] BOOL* value);

   /// Indicates if the system default dialog will be suppressed, FALSE means